Sliding Window Polar Codes: Abstract

 \section{Abstract}

-We propose a novel coupling technique for the design of polar codes of length $N$, making them decodable through a sliding window of size $M<N$.
-This feature allows to reduce the computational complexity of the decoder, an important possibility in wireless communication downlink scenarios.
-Our approach is based on the design of an ad-hoc kernel to be inserted in a multi-kernel polar code framework; this structure enables the sliding window decoding of the code.
-Simulation results show that the proposed sliding window polar codes outperform the independent blocks transmission in the proposed scenario, at the cost of a negligible decoding overhead.
+We propose a novel coupling technique for polar codes via a special kernel that enables efficient sliding window decoding.
+This feature allows to reduce the memory requirement of the decoder, an important possibility in wireless communication downlink scenarios.
+Our approach is based on the design of an ad-hoc kernel to be inserted in a multi-kernel polar code framework.
+Simulation results show that the proposed sliding window polar codes outperform polar codes transmitted in independent blocks at a negligible additional decoding overhead.